Inheritance Entropy: A Model-Independent Method to Probe the Hereditary Structure of Cell Lineage Trees: Conclusions

-The distribution of inactive cells across a colony determines the topology of the lineage and its relative inheritance entropy.
-Active cells, on the other hand, constitute a separate population that enters the entropy-based hereditary test only in a relatively passive way.
-Experimental evidence, though, shows that the topology of BMSC lineages (determined by inactive cells) is strongly correlated to the kinetics of the colony, i.e. to the statistics of the division times of the active cells \cite{allegrezza2025topology}; more specifically, data show that colonies with the larger populations of inactive cells are also characterized by the slower populations of active cells \cite{allegrezza2025topology}.
+The distribution of inactive cells across a colony determines the inheritance entropy.
+Active cells, on the other hand, constitute a separate population that enters the entropy-based hereditary test only in a passive way.
+Experiments, though, shows that the topology of BMSC lineages (determined by inactive cells) is strongly correlated to the statistics of the division times of the active cells \cite{allegrezza2025topology}: colonies with the larger populations of inactive cells are also characterized by the slower populations of active cells \cite{allegrezza2025topology}.
 This result suggests that not only cell-cycle exit, but also cell-cycle duration might be regulated by epigenetic hereditary mechanisms.
-To confirm this point, though, it is necessary to carefully study the correlation between the division times.
-This has been done extensively for bacterial colonies in relation to genetic factors affecting cycle time \cite{powell1955some, staudte1984additive}, and to a scarcer degree for epigenetic factors in eukaryotic cells \cite{sandler2015lineage, hormoz2015inferring}, but never in the context of stem cells.
+To confirm this point, though, it is necessary to study the correlations of the division times.
+This has been done for bacterial colonies in relation to genetic factors \cite{powell1955some, staudte1984additive}, and to a scarcer degree for epigenetic factors in eukaryotic cells \cite{sandler2015lineage, hormoz2015inferring}, but never in the context of stem cells.
 Besides, in all past studies, the assessed correlation was not quite deep enough to trace in a robust way the hereditary ramifications of the division times across the lineage tree.
 This remains therefore an interesting open experimental and theoretical problem along the path to establishing epigenetic factors as the primary cause of the strong heterogeneity affecting stem cell colonies.